Skip to main content

 Section 18.1 Fields of Fractions

 Every field is also an integral domain; however, there are many integral domains that are not fields.
-For example, the integers \({\mathbb Z}\) form an integral domain but not a field.
+For example, the integers Z form an integral domain but not a field.
 A question that naturally arises is how we might associate an integral domain with a field.
-There is a natural way to construct the rationals \({\mathbb Q}\) from the integers: the rationals can be represented as formal quotients of two integers.
+There is a natural way to construct the rationals Q from the integers: the rationals can be represented as formal quotients of two integers.
 The rational numbers are certainly a field.
 In fact, it can be shown that the rationals are the smallest field that contains the integers.
-Given an integral domain \(D\text{,}\) our question now becomes how to construct a smallest field \(F\) containing \(D\text{.}\) We will do this in the same way as we constructed the rationals from the integers.
+Given an integral domain D, our question now becomes how to construct a smallest field F containing D. We will do this in the same way as we constructed the rationals from the integers.

-An element \(p/q \in {\mathbb Q}\) is the quotient of two integers \(p\) and \(q\text{;}\) however, different pairs of integers can represent the same rational number.
-For instance, \(1/2 = 2/4 = 3/6\text{.}\) We know that
+An element p/qQ is the quotient of two integers p and q; however, different pairs of integers can represent the same rational number.
+For instance, 1/2=2/4=3/6.
+We know that

-if and only if \(ad = bc\text{.}\) A more formal way of considering this problem is to examine fractions in terms of equivalence relations.
-We can think of elements in \({\mathbb Q}\) as ordered pairs in \({\mathbb Z} \times {\mathbb Z}\text{.}\) A quotient \(p/q\) can be written as \((p, q)\text{.}\) For instance, \((3, 7)\) would represent the fraction \(3/7\text{.}\) However, there are problems if we consider all possible pairs in \({\mathbb Z} \times {\mathbb Z}\text{.}\) There is no fraction \(5/0\) corresponding to the pair \((5,0)\text{.}\) Also, the pairs \((3,6)\) and \((2,4)\) both represent the fraction \(1/2\text{.}\) The first problem is easily solved if we require the second coordinate to be nonzero.
-The second problem is solved by considering two pairs \((a, b)\) and \((c, d)\) to be equivalent if \(ad = bc\text{.}\)
+if and only if ad=bc.
+A more formal way of considering this problem is to examine fractions in terms of equivalence relations.
+We can think of elements in Q as ordered pairs in Z×Z. A quotient p/q can be written as (p,q).
+For instance, (3,7) would represent the fraction 3/7.
+However, there are problems if we consider all possible pairs in Z×Z. There is no fraction 5/0 corresponding to the pair (5,0).
+Also, the pairs (3,6) and (2,4) both represent the fraction 1/2.
+The first problem is easily solved if we require the second coordinate to be nonzero.
+The second problem is solved by considering two pairs (a,b) and (c,d) to be equivalent if ad=bc.

 If we use the approach of ordered pairs instead of fractions, then we can study integral domains in general.
-Let \(D\) be any integral domain and let
+Let D be any integral domain and let

-Define a relation on \(S\) by \((a, b) \sim (c, d)\) if \(ad = bc\text{.}\)
+Define a relation on S by (a,b)(c,d) if ad=bc.

 Proof.

-Since \(D\) is commutative, \(ab = ba\text{;}\) hence, \(\sim\) is reflexive on \(D\text{.}\) Now suppose that \((a,b) \sim (c,d)\text{.}\) Then \(ad=bc\) or \(cb = da\text{.}\) Therefore, \((c,d) \sim (a, b)\) and the relation is symmetric.
-Finally, to show that the relation is transitive, let \((a, b) \sim (c, d)\) and \((c, d) \sim (e,f)\text{.}\) In this case \(ad = bc\) and \(cf = de\text{.}\) Multiplying both sides of \(ad = bc\) by \(f\) yields
+Since D is commutative, ab=ba; hence, is reflexive on D. Now suppose that (a,b)(c,d).
+Then ad=bc or cb=da.
+Therefore, (c,d)(a,b) and the relation is symmetric.
+Finally, to show that the relation is transitive, let (a,b)(c,d) and (c,d)(e,f).
+In this case ad=bc and cf=de.
+Multiplying both sides of ad=bc by f yields

-Since \(D\) is an integral domain, we can deduce that \(af = be\) or \((a,b ) \sim (e, f)\text{.}\)
+Since D is an integral domain, we can deduce that af=be or (a,b)(e,f).

-We will denote the set of equivalence classes on \(S\) by \(F_D\text{.}\) We now need to define the operations of addition and multiplication on \(F_D\text{.}\) Recall how fractions are added and multiplied in \({\mathbb Q}\text{:}\)
+We will denote the set of equivalence classes on S by FD.
+We now need to define the operations of addition and multiplication on FD.
+Recall how fractions are added and multiplied in Q:

-It seems reasonable to define the operations of addition and multiplication on \(F_D\) in a similar manner.
-If we denote the equivalence class of \((a, b) \in S\) by \([a, b]\text{,}\) then we are led to define the operations of addition and multiplication on \(F_D\) by
+It seems reasonable to define the operations of addition and multiplication on FD in a similar manner.
+If we denote the equivalence class of (a,b)S by [a,b], then we are led to define the operations of addition and multiplication on FD by

 and